Adventure (Yoasobi song): Background and release

 The full-length version of the song was aired for the first time on the radio show Rock Kids 802 on February 9.
 Three days later, Yoasobi revealed the cover artwork and the teaser video for "Adventure", announcing to be available for digital music and streaming platforms on February 15.
 Created by Kouhei Kadowaki, the cover artwork features an illustration of confetti in front of Universal Studios Japan's gate.
-The teaser video shows Ikura's voice reading passages from the based novel with the blurred background of the theme park.
+The teaser video shows Ikura's voice reading passages from the based stories in front of the blurred background of the theme park.
+Later, "Adventure" was included on the duo's third EP The Book 3, which was released on October 4.
+The English version was released on February 16, 2024, a day after the first anniversary, and included on their third English-language EP E-Side 3.

+Composition

 "Adventure" is described as "a bright and refreshing spring-like song packed with fun memories at the [USJ] park."
-The song was composed in the key of A major, 128 beats per minute with a running time of three minutes and 19 seconds.
+Musically, "Adventure" contains acoustic guitar intro and "colorful" synth, depicting the main character stepping into a special place and freeing their mind and body.

 Music video

 An accompanying music video for "Adventure", directed by Jun Tamukai, premiered on March 11, 2023, at 10:00 AM JST.
-It shows a fusion of live-action and animation, depicting "somewhere between reality and fantasy."
-The story of the music video is creative director Rei Hanada's idea after her first listening to the song, and imaging a scene of "a girl walking around Universal Studios Japan and dancing with her heart pumping."
+It shows a fusion of live-action and animation, depicting "somewhere between fantasy and reality."
+The story of the music video is creative director Rei Hanada's idea after her first listening to the song, and imagining a scene of "a girl walking around Universal Studios Japan and dancing with her heart pumping."
+The music video for the English version was uploaded on February 23, 2024.

-The video begins with an animation of a girl walking and starting to dance in the "low degree of freedom" background with "flat horizontal scrolling like a retro game and limited colors."
+The video begins with animation of a girl walking and starting to dance in the "low degree of freedom" background with "limited-color flat horizontal scrolling like a retro game."
 When the girl runs through the gate, the background is changed to inside Universal Studios Japan at night and she continuously dances, including at the square and the restaurant.
-The video ended up with an animated girl returning to reality and meeting her friends who "could not meet easily due to the COVID-19 pandemic" in front of the theme park.
+The video ended up with the girl returning to reality and meeting her friends who "could not meet easily due to the COVID-19 pandemic" in front of the theme park.

 Live performances

 Universal Studios Japan held a special concert, called Unibaru!
 Live 2023, at Universal Studios Japan, Osaka, for four days on March 11–12 and 25–26; the lineup included Yoasobi, Sakurazaka46, Little Glee Monster, and NiziU.
 The duo performed on the first day and gave the debut performance of "Adventure" as the last song of the setlist, featuring Snoopy, Hello Kitty, and Sesame Street's mascots.
+The performances of the song and "Yoru ni Kakeru", broadcast via Premium Music on March 22.
+"Adventure" was included on the setlist of the duo's first concert tour Denkōsekka Arena Tour.
+Yoasobi performed on television for the first time at CDTV Live!
+Live!
+Christmas SP on December 18, filmed at Universal Studios Japan.